 I hope this has given you a few ideas for how you can use Pokemon Go to attract more customers to your local business.
 If you need help then why not book one of my short pick my brains sessions and I can help you figure out the finer details of how to lure more customers through your doors.

-And if you’d like to read more about what my inner child gets up to then pop on over to my Defying Gravity Blog and read all about my Pink Fluffly Smiggle Notepad.
+And if you’d like to read more about what my inner child gets up to then pop on over to my Oh Samantha Blog and read all about my Pink Fluffly Smiggle Notepad.

 After reading this do you feel like you need a bit more help with your live social media strategy?
 It’s a good job you found me then!
 Just click the contact button below and we can have you socially devoted in no time with a kick ass strategy that will have brands begging to work with you.

 ARE WE SOCIALLY DEVOTED?

 Don’t forget to subscribe to my YouTube channel and all my other social media pages (pretty gold buttons below).
 Keep right up to date with all things business and social media and my personal blog too at Oh Samantha.
 And remember sharing is caring so I’d really appreciate it if you liked this post to give that share button a little click and spread some love.